tarantool/doc/doc/book/app_server/luajit_getmetrics.rst

 estimate indirectly how many objects there are.
 These values also correlate with the garbage collector's
 `step multiplier <https://www.lua.org/manual/5.4/manual.html#2.5.1>`_.
-The number of incremental steps can grow, but one step can process a small number of objects.
+For example, the number of incremental steps can grow, but according to the step multiplier configuration, one step can process only a small number of objects.
 So these metrics should be considered when configuring the garbage collector.

 The following function takes a casual look whether an SQL statement causes much pressure: